Start9Labs/documentation/source/support/FAQ/usage-faq.rst

 Can I use the .local addresses over the Tor Browser?
 ----------------------------------------------------
-Unfortunately, no.  The tor browser requires all web visits to first enter the tor network.
-Once you have entered the tor network there is no way to exit the tor network in such a way that .local/mDNS addresses resolve.
+Unfortunately, no.  The Tor Browser requires all web visits to first enter the Tor network.
+Once you have entered the Tor network there is no way to exit the Tor network in such a way that .local/mDNS addresses resolve.

 Can I not use .local addresses on Android?
 Why not?
 ----------------------------------------------------